Adam Wilk

 Adam Robert Wilk (born December 9, 1987) is an American former professional baseball pitcher.
-He previously played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles of Anaheim, New York Mets, and Minnesota Twins as well as in the KBO League with the NC Dinos.
+He played in Major League Baseball (MLB) for the Detroit Tigers, Los Angeles of Anaheim, New York Mets, and Minnesota Twins as well as in the KBO League with the NC Dinos.

 Amateur career

 Wilk graduated from Cypress High School in Cypress, California, then attended Long Beach State, and in 2007 played for the Newport Gulls of the NECBL.
 He still holds the team records for lowest opponent batting average (.153) and fewest hits allowed (25).
 In 2008, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 Detroit Tigers

-The Detroit Tigers called Wilk up to the majors for the first time on May 24, 2011 when Phil Coke was placed on the 15-day disabled list with a bone bruise in his right foot.
+The Detroit Tigers called Wilk up to the majors for the first time on May 24, 2011, when Phil Coke was placed on the 15-day disabled list with a bone bruise in his right foot.

 On May 26, 2011, Wilk made his major league debut against the Boston Red Sox, relieving Max Scherzer in the middle of the third inning.
 He pitched 3.2 innings, gave up one unearned run, struck out four batters, two hits, and one walk.

 On May 28, 2011, Wilk was optioned to Triple-A Toledo to make room for recently acquired David Purcey.